crystallabs/virtualtime/README.md

 An obvious such case is when `to_time()` is invoked on a VT, because a Time object must have all of its fields set to some integer value.

-(The difference between `#materialize` and `#to_time` is that materialize produces another VT with its fields materialized, while to_time produces a `Time` instance.)
+(The difference between `#materialize` and `#to_time` is that materialize produces another VT with its fields materialized, while to_time further converts it to a `Time` instance.)

 Because VirtualTimes can be very broadly defined, often times there are many equal choices to which they can be materialized.
-For example, if a VT matches anything in the month of March, which specific value should it be materialized to?
+For example, if a VT matches everything in the month of March, which specific value should it be materialized to?

 To avoid the problem of too many choices, materialization takes as an argument a `Time` hint.
-The materialized time will be equal to that time or moved to the future to satisfy all VT's constraints.
+The materialized time will be equal to that time or moved to the future as little as necessary to satisfy all VT's constraints.

 For example: